Vestment: Paleo-Orthodoxy and Emerging Church movements

-Eastern Church vestments
+Eastern Church

 Byzantine Rite

-In the Eastern Orthodox and Byzantine Catholic churches, any member of the clergy of whatever rank is vested when serving his particular function during the Divine Liturgy or other service.
+In the Eastern Orthodox and Byzantine Eastern Catholic churches, any member of the clergy of whatever rank is vested when serving his particular function during the Divine Liturgy or other service.
 As in the Latin Church, the use of vestments is rooted in the early history of the church.
 The various vestments serve several different functions.
 The three forms of stole (Orarion, Epitrachelion, and Omophorion) are marks of rank.
 The three outer garments (Sticharion, Phelonion, and Sakkos) serve to distinguish the clergy from the laity.
 Some are practical (Zone and Epimanikia), holding the other vestments in place.
 Some (Nabedrennik and Epigonation) are awards of distinction.

 Obligatory vestments for presbyters are: Sticharion, Epitrachelion, Epimanikia, Zone, and Phelonion.
 Awards are: Nabedrennik, Kalimavkion, Pectoral cross, Epigonation, Pectoral cross with decorations, Mitre, second Pectoral cross with decorations, and Patriarchal Pectoral cross.

 Obligatory vestments for deacons are: Sticharion, Epimanikia, and Orarion.
 Awards are: double orarion, and Kalimavkion.

 Awards for bishops are: second panagia, and patriarchal panagia.

 In addition to these functions, most vestments carry a symbolic meaning as well.
 These symbolic meanings are often indicated by the prayer that the priest says as he puts each item on.
 These prayers are verses taken directly from the Old Testament, usually the Psalms.
 For example, the prayer for the Sticharion is from Isaiah 61:10: